Teyuto/teyuto-wordpress/readme.md

 # WordPress Plugin for Teyuto

 ## Description
-This WordPress plugin allows you to easily upload videos to Teyuto, manage metadata associated with the videos, and publish videos on WordPress using shorturls.
+This WordPress plugin allows you to easily upload videos to Teyuto, manage metadata associated with the videos, and publish videos on WordPress using shortcodes.

 ## Installation
 1. Download the plugin file from the release area on GitHub or from the WordPress Plugin Directory.